VieVaWaldi/dh_pipeline/README.md

 # Digital Humanities Pipeline

-A data pipeline, model and warehouse for the digital humanities.
+A data pipeline, data model and warehouse for the digital humanities.

 The pipeline follows the ELT pattern.
-Source data gets **(1) Extracted**, sanitized and **(2) Loaded** into the database, and finally deduplicated, **(3) Transformed** and enriched into a unified data model.
+Source data gets **1.
+Extracted**, sanitized and **2.
+Loaded** into the database, and finally deduplicated, **3.
+Transformed** and enriched into a unified data model.

 All sources can be used independently, meaning if you just want to get data from one of the available sources, it is as simple as (optionally) configuring the queries, entering the api keys as needed and running the extractor.
-All sources have data models in SQL-Alchemy, meaning they can be loaded into any database.
+All sources have ORM models in SQL-Alchemy, meaning they can be loaded into any database.

 Configure queries for the sources and paths [Here](config/README.md).